kevachat/webapp/README.md

 ## Contribution

-Project created by people for people: MIT License to use it for other needs e.g. new chat instance or Kevacoin blockchain explorer.
+Project created by people for people: MIT License to use it for other needs e.g. new fork, chat instance or Kevacoin blockchain explorer.

 Join the development and make your feedback!